deeplearn-art/ComfyUI-DLNodes/README.md

 | `n_tokens` | int | 0 – 75 Number of random tokens to generate. |
 | `random_weights` | bool | If **on**, assigns each token a random weight sampled from **U(-1, 1)**; otherwise all weights are **1.0**. |

-The node automatically detects SDXL's two-stream CLIP setup and duplicates the token list for the `"g"` branch when necessary—no user interaction required.

 ![Screenshot of CLIPRandom](imgs/cliprandom.png)